go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 ## Changing the logo

-To build a custom logo clone the source repository, replace `assets/logo.svg` and run `make generate-images`.
+To build a custom logo clone the Gitea source repository, replace `assets/logo.svg` and run `make generate-images`.
 This will update below output files which you can then place in `$GITEA_CUSTOM/public/img` on your server:

 - `public/img/logo.svg` - Used for favicon, site icon, app icon